Daniel-J-Mueller/Brain-Inside-Out-Inator/README.md

 At this point it is unlikely that you are thinking in words, so let me put this in a way you can understand.

-Alright, I'm too lazy to make this md link to a jpeg of loss.jpeg, but trust me, it would wrap up this md file succinctly.